indiosmo/msi/README.md

 Intermediary modules receive input as function calls and produce output in the form of events.

 Modules are intended to provide a specific functionality, .e.g.
-FAST decoding, datagram sequencing, etc,  and do not concern themselves with thread synchronization or messaging, meaning that none of the modules should be assumed to be thread safe.
+FAST decoding, datagram sequencing, etc,  and do not concern themselves with thread synchronization or messaging.

+The modules are not thread safe, so do not use the same instance of a module from multiple threads.

+The modules do not make any assumption as to how the data they produce will be used, they may however make assumptions on input data.

 ## Connectors
 Between modules there is the concept of connectors which are used to connect output from one module to the input of another.